-But you also have to keep abreast of changes that Facebook makes to its systems—and even its designs—that may affect your ad.
+But you also have to keep abreast of changes that Meta makes to its systems—and even its designs—that may affect your ad.
 The most recent change is a prime example of one of those.

-Well, kind of a big deal: Because, in addition to changing the aspect ratio of images (essentially, the size of images), it’s also decreasing the lines of copy that will be shown before that “See More” button that expands the ad.
+Well, kind of a big deal.
+Because in addition to changing the aspect ratio of images (essentially, the size of images), it’s also decreasing the lines of copy that will be shown before that “See More” button that expands the ad.

 Here’s what that looks like:

-(Here’s Facebook’s best practices for aspect ratios.)
+(Here’s Meta’s best practices for aspect ratios.)

-So what does that mean?
+So, what does that mean?
 Well, it means that the first three lines of your ad have to be REALLY good.
-They need to catch your target audience’s attention, they need to connect with that target audience out of the entire Facebook audience, and they need to entice them to either immediately either click to read more or take the primary action of the ad (click to go somewhere else, watch a video, sign up for something, etc.)
+They need to catch your target audience’s attention, they need to connect with that target audience out of the entire Meta audience, and they need to entice them to either immediately either click to read more or take the primary action of the ad (click to go somewhere else, watch a video, sign up for something, etc.)

 Now, that’s definitely not impossible—but it is tricky.
-It requires an exceptional understanding of your clients’ target audiences, their desires and pain points, and exactly how they’ll benefit from what the ad wants them to do.
+It requires an exceptional understanding of your client’s target audiences, their desires and pain points, and exactly how they’ll benefit from what the ad wants them to do.

 It requires creativity and thinking out of the box.

 And it also requires testing.
-As a Facebook ads copywriter, you’d never deliver just one Facebook ad.
+As a Meta ads copywriter, you’d never deliver just one Meta ad.
 (Or, to be clear, sign on for a project where you deliver just one ad.)
 There are so many factors that go into whether ads are successful that it’s essential for your clients to test their ads, and test them regularly.
 For each project, the minimum number of ads you should plan to deliver is three.

-This new change adds another challenge to writing copy for Facebook ads…but it’s also certainly not impossible to do.
+This new change adds another challenge to writing copy for Meta ads…but it’s also certainly not impossible to do.
 Skilled writers are creating amazing, interesting ads even with that “three lines” constraint and helping their clients see massive success.
 You can do that, too.

-Last Updated on July 5, 2023
+Last Updated on March 29, 2024

 Facebook ads need clear, simple and precise information on the topic or product they are trying to promote.
 At the same time the ad must engage and interest the reader enough to check out the ad and what it’s offering without promoting it to death.
 These days no one wants to read an ad on Facebook that’s more than 3-4 lines long.